leoopd/learning-devOps/kubernetes/README.md

     - worker nodes stable and running
     - worker nodes can not run workloads
      - probably due to incorrect setting of the subnet, seems like k8s assigns /24 blocks to each node
-3. testing worker nodes
-    - running a nginx test image and exposing it to port 80
-    - webapp is reachable from host machine (outside of the cluster)

 3. recreating the cluster
     - setting flannels default subnet as pod network cidr